Roger Clarke's Web-Site

 Zhaohui W. et al. (2016) 'Cyborg Intelligence: Recent Progress and Future Directions' IEEE Intelligent Systems 31, 6 (Nov-Dec 2016) 44-50

-This paper has benefited from feedback from multiple colleagues, and particularly Peter Leonard of Data Synergies and Prof. Graham Greenleaf and Kayleen Manwaring of UNSW.
+This paper has benefited from feedback from multiple colleagues, and particularly Peter Leonard of Data Synergies and Prof. Graham Greenleaf and Kayleen Manwaring of UNSW, and Prof Tom Gedeon of ANU.
+The comments of an anonymous referee were also helpful in ensuring clarification of key elements of the argument.
 I first applied the term 'intellectics' during a presentation to launch a Special Issue of the UNSW Law Journal in Sydney in November 2017.

 Roger Clarke is Principal of Xamax Consultancy Pty Ltd, Canberra.
 He is also a Visiting Professor in Cyberspace Law & Policy at the University of N.S.W., and a Visiting Professor in the Research School of Computer Science at the Australian National University.
 He has also spent many years on the Board of the Australian Privacy Foundation, and is Company Secretary of the Internet Society of Australia.